 Background

 Most of the emphasis for resource sharing has been placed on the sharing of computational resources or large international research infrastructures (large telescopes, synchrotrons, etc.).
-However, there are many other technologies that are needed on a daily basis by the vast majority of researchers in the long tails of research to perform their work.
+However, there are many other technologies that are needed on a daily basis by the vast majority of researchers in the long tail of research to perform their work.
 It can be costly to acquire and run cutting edge instruments and technologies, which puts small labs and small research institutions at a disadvantage.
 Even large institutions do not have the resources to establish all technologies that their researchers may need, or at least not at the necessary quality level, so they also benefit from resource sharing.
 The availability of and access to competitive resources is also extremely beneficial to small and medium enterprises (SMEs) in order for them to be competitive.
 Through the solution proposed in this project, SMEs may save precious resources if they can have a platform to help them discover and provide access to technology they need for their products.
 In addition, resources are often duplicated unnecessarily because of lack of knowledge of existing resources nearby or lack of tools to effectively share existing resources that are often times underutilized.
 The operation of potentially redundant technologies impedes research and is a suboptimal use of the available research funding.
 Just as the social networking sites such as ResearchGate (currently 4 million active users) and Mendeley (about 3 million active users) enable scientists to share scientific output, from an information knowledge exchange perspective, however, there is no established common platform to allow for effective technical resource sharing today.

 In the commercial segment things such as hotel booking, car sharing, public clouds, etc. have developed into multi-billion dollar businesses.
 However, there is still limited adoption of these tools in academia for resource sharing.
 In this activity we examine current requirements and activities, and try to develop a model how a marketplace can be put into place for research resources.